 Visit our fees & funding page for more information.

-Want to be the next Youtuber, Music Video Director, Documentary Filmmaker or if you want to produce the next big Netflix drama then this is the course for you.
+If you want to be the next director, floor manager, documentary filmmaker or if you want to produce the next big Netflix drama then this is the degree for you.
 The course will equip you with the skills required to work across a variety of roles within the TV and video production process, giving you breadth of experience whilst developing a specific area of expertise, with a strong portfolio of work.

 This unique three-year programme provides you with the opportunity to study the art and science of TV production alongside local television station Notts TV.
 This gives you the opportunity to graduate with a range of broadcast credits on your CV, enhancing your employability in the TV industry.

-You’ll learn how to develop and produce content in an industry-standard TV studio and gallery working with the best equipment to produce work in a range of genres such as online video (YouTube, Netflix, Amazon Prime), music video production, entertainment, live events, and documentary.
+You’ll learn how to develop and produce content in an industry-standard TV studio and gallery working with the best equipment to produce work in a range of genres such as online video (YouTube, Netflix, Amazon Prime), entertainment, live events, and documentary.

 You’ll also develop the skills and abilities required to shoot and record content on location when working with camera, lighting and audio equipment.
 You’ll study how to edit video and audio together using industry-standard software, including Avid Media Composer and the Adobe Creative Suite, as well as exploring the art of motion graphics, colour correction and soundtrack production.